Rules

 Overview

-For our returning participants from SChL 2024, welcome back!
-You may wish to take note of slight changes to the format of Catalytic Craze, as well the scoring and multipliers for Atomic Rush from last year.
+For our returning participants from SChL 2025, welcome back!
+We've done a major overhaul of the competition with an additional physical round!
 We encourage everyone to read through this whole rules page carefully.

 You may:

-• Use any legally accessible resources to aid in problem solving (calculators, school notes, textbooks, online websites, videos, computational software, etc.).
+• Use any legally accessible resources to aid in problem solving (calculators, school notes, textbooks, online websites, videos & google search etc.).

 • Discuss and collaborate among your own team members via any communication method.